provenance-io/provenance-docs/docs/pb/blockchain/using-provenance/index.md

 ### Creating a Key(s)

 All interactions with Provenance Blockchain are secured with a public/private key pair that will act as your account(s) on the blockchain.
 We use the `44'/1'/0'/0/0` BIP32 path as an example where the coin-type "1" is a reference to Provenance Blockchain testnet.
-We use the `44'/505'/0'/0/0` BIP32 path as an example where coin-type "505" is a reference to the HASH token on Provenance Blockchain mainnet.
+We use the `44'/505'/0'/0/0` BIP32 path as an example where coin-type "505" is a reference to the Hash token on Provenance Blockchain mainnet.

 :::tip
 Refer to the [Accounts](../basics/accounts.md) section for more information[ HD Wallet ](../basics/accounts.md#hd-wallet)paths.